alexmacarthur/macarthur-me-gatsby/src/posts/simpler-unit-testing-for-wordpress.md

 open_graph: "https://images.pexels.com/photos/1366942/pexels-photo-1366942.jpeg?cs=srgb&dl=beaker-biology-chemical-1366942.jpg&fm=jpg"
 ---

 When I was getting started in web development, I remember how conceptually overwhelming it was to understand the whys, whats, and hows around things like unit testing.
-And to make it even more difficult, WordPress was the environment in which I spent most of my time, a platform not well-known for its strong culture of unit testing.
+And to make it even more difficult, WordPress was the environment in which I spent most of my time &mdash; a platform not well-known for its strong culture of unit testing.

-Currently, the most-recommended resource for unit testing in WordPress (that I’ve come across) is the [scaffolding provided by the WP-CLI.](https://make.wordpress.org/cli/handbook/plugin-unit-tests/) Run a command, and it'll do things like download a copy of WordPress, set up a test database, and provide some nice-to-have methods for integrating your tests with the WP infrastructure itself.
+As far as I can tell, the most-recommended resource for unit testing in WordPress is the [scaffolding provided by the WP-CLI.](https://make.wordpress.org/cli/handbook/plugin-unit-tests/) Run a command, and it'll do things like download a copy of WordPress, set up a test database, and provide some nice-to-have methods for integrating your tests with the WP infrastructure itself.
 The problem is that every time I’ve tried to get this set up — for both themes and plugins — I’ve run into unexpected database or file structure issues.
 I spend a good share of time working through them, and then *maybe* have enough mental motivation to write a test.

 ***There’s got to be an easier way to set this stuff up.***

 I like what the WP-CLI approach has to offer.
 The helper methods provided by `WP_UnitTestCase` (the class you can extend rather than `PHPUnit\Framework\TestCase`) alone might make it worth working through the setup friction.
-But sometimes, you just wanna start writing some friggin' tests with as little overhead as possible.
-In those cases, there's a better way: **Hook it up yourself.** It's not as scary as it sounds.
+But sometimes, you just wanna start writing some friggin' tests to build some value for your theme or plugin.
+In those cases, there's a better way: **hook it up yourself.** It's not as scary as it sounds.

-## Setting Up Our Environment
+## Let's Get Set Up

 For this run-through, I'll be using my [wp-skateboard](https://github.com/alexmacarthur/wp-skateboard) setup, which runs on Docker, but it really doesn't matter whether you're using this, Vagrant, or anything else.
 But if you are using Docker, make sure you run any of the following commands inside your running container.
 To help with that, `wp-skateboard` allows you to run `make bash` to easily enter the container with a bash prompt.

 We’ll also be using Composer for package management and autoloading.
 And because most tutorials I’ve found focus on plugins, we’ll stick there too.

-**Install PHPUnit with Composer.**
+#### Install PHPUnit with Composer.

 To start, `cd` into your plugin, and go through the prompts of the `composer init` command.
-If you already have a `composer.json` file in the directory, you can skip this.
+If you already have a `composer.json` file in the directory, just move on.

 After that, add bit of autoloading data that’ll come in handy later.
 Here, we tell Composer to automatically include certain files within the `tests/` directory (where our tests will live) when they’re namespaced to `PluginTests`.
+A little more on that in a bit.

 ```json
 "autoload-dev": {